liujingtong/Liu-Portfolio/README.md

 Portfolio for 2019 Fall 94870 Telling Stories with Data

 # ABOUT ME
 HELLO!
 I am Jingtong Liu, a master student in Integrated Innovation for Products and Services.
 You can also call me Troy.
 I go by the pronoun he/him/his.

-People in my major come from different background, mostly design, engineering or business, and learn to collaborate with interdicplinary thinkers and doers and drive innovation.

 # What I hope to learn
 I hope to learn the basic techniques to create easy-to-understand data visualizations that can tell compelling stories.
 Also, I would love to build up quantitative research skills and complement my qualitative research background as a UX researcher.